TrueFiEng/Waffle/docs/source/configuration.rst

   }

 2. Set appropriate output type.
-We support two types: one (default) generates single file for each contract and second (KLAB friendly) generates one file (Combined-Json.json) combining all contracts.
-The second type does not meet (in contrary to the first one) all official solidity standards since KLAB requirements are slightly modified.
+We support two types: one (default) generates a single file for each contract and the other (KLAB friendly) generates one file (Combined-Json.json) combining all contracts.
+The latter type does not meet (in contrary to the first one) all official solidity standards since KLAB requirements are slightly modified.
-To choice of the output is set in config file, i.e.:
+Set the output in the config file:

 .. tabs::